fabriciocarboni/sftp_collector/README.md

 # sftp_collector

-This program was created to collect a huge amount of gz files from several differents servers in a Telecom company.
+This program has been created to collect a huge amount of gz files from several differents servers in a Telecom company.

 Author: Fabricio Carboni